7- Day Camper Road trip Around Barcelona

 Zaragoza, another 2000-year-old city on the Ebro River, is steeped in history and culture.
 The town is nestled amongst a lush mountainous landscape.
 Zaragoza will also be your first foray outside the Catalonia border into the autonomous communities of Aragon.
 The city is full of historical sites that include a Moorish Castle, Aljafería, the Basílica de Nuestra Señora del Pilar, a Botanical Garden called Parque Grande José Antonio Labordeta, and finally, the Roman Caesaraugusta.
 Apart from the history-rich inner city, you’re also rewarded with stunning landscapes in whichever direction you choose to look.
 You can undertake water activities on the river or head to the hills for more hiking or biking.
 There is also a geological anomaly nearby called the Aguarales de Valpalmas.
 This otherworldly location is the result of thousands of years of rain eating away at soft material in the rock, leaving behind what can only be described as thousands of giant anthills made of stone.

-The road takes you back into Catalonia and uphill towards Montserrat, a mountain range just backing onto the outskirts of Barcelona.
+The road takes you back into Valencia and uphill towards Montserrat, a mountain range just backing onto the outskirts of Barcelona.
 Montserrat is a series of mountain peaks, with the name literally translating to “serrated,” which is precisely what the mountain range looks like.
-The highest peak, Sant Jeroni, is over 3000 feet high and has a fantastic hiking trail that begins from the mountaintop Montserrat Monastery.
+The highest peak, Sant Jeroni, is a little over 1200 meters high and has a fantastic hiking trail that begins from the mountaintop Montserrat Monastery.
 The area is also one of the best rock climbing destinations in Spain.
-In addition to the various types of climbing on offer, you will also find incredible mountain bike trails and tour operators offering everything from white water rafting to horseback tours.
-There are, of course, also options for those looking for a slightly more relaxing vacation; these include a cable car to Montserrat Monastery or a scenic railway.
+On top of the various types of climbing on offer, you will also find incredible mountain bike trails and tour operators offering everything from white water rafting to horseback tours.
+There are, of course, also options for those looking for a slightly more relaxing holiday; these include a cable car to Montserrat Monastery or a scenic railway.

 Day 7: Back to Barcelona

-Let your colorful roadsurfer camper van make exploring the northeastern corner of Spain flexible, relaxing and adventurous.
+Let your colourful roadsurfer VW Camper make exploring the northeastern corner of Spain simple, relaxing and adventurous.
 Explore the Mediterranean coastline with crystal clear water and golden sand beaches, lush and dramatic mountain ranges, and cities that have defined the Europe we know today.